Become a Patron of Ask Leo! and go ad-free!

-So the tech part is this: I want you to go and read my article, “What happens when I die?”
-That article covers many of the important considerations that I think everybody needs to take into account should the worst happen to them.
+So the tech part is this: I want you to go and read my article, “Preparing For The Ultimate Disaster” That article covers many of the important considerations that I think everybody needs to take into account should the worst happen to them.
 In other words, can your family get at your email or your important photos or documents encrypted in such a way that not only can the bad guys not get at them but the good guys can’t either should they need to?

 Now, this is an article some time ago and I updated, I think, just a few months ago.
 I re-ran it in the newsletter but I’m mentioning it today because of essentially the rest of what I’m going to talk about in this video.

 Please pardon me if I ramble a little bit, but as you’ll understand, it’s been an interesting and difficult few days.